-Today, people in my life don’t have to focus on their physical safety.
+Today, most people in my life don’t have to focus on their physical safety.
 I’m expecting many of you share that experience.
 As Maslow’s Hierarchy of Needs explains, as our needs are met at different levels, it gives us space to consider larger, more cerebral or spiritual issues.
 Each need builds on the next.
 For many of us, we are dealing with one of three (in ascending order): (1) Love and Belonging Needs; (2) Esteem Needs; or ultimately (3) Self-Actualization.

 Where does art fit in?

 Being creative isn’t a foundational need like Physiological or Safety Needs are, but it is foundational if you are trying to honor your creative calling and any of the previously mentioned states.

 If you feel called to make art, it is tied to love and belonging, your esteem, and ultimately your ability to self-actualize.
 Interestingly enough, I’ve only ever met people who share an interest in being creative.
 (Yes Dad, that includes you, you told me you wanted to write a book someday!).

 What story do you have about art and love, and belonging?
 Are you someone who was hurt by another’s insensitive statement about a creation of yours?
 Did someone laugh or say it was stupid to think about art as a career?
 Sometimes it is subtler, well-meaning family member that can take us away from our art: because really, if you can’t do it as profession, why would you do it at all anyways?